-- The day-to-day implementation and management of this policy and all relevant procedures across the school. - > Appointing a member of the SLT to the attendance officer role. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence.
+- The day-to-day implementation and management of this policy and all relevant procedures across the school. - Monitoring absence data and reporting it to the governors. - > Appointing a member of the SLT to the attendance officer role. - Ensuring fixed penalty notices where necessary or authorising a suitable member of staff to be able to do so. - > Sharing information and working collaboratively with the LA by notifying them where a pupil's name is added to or deleted from the school's admission register outside of standard transition times. - Providing the LA with the names and addresses of all pupils of compulsory school age who fail to attend school regularly or who have been absent for a continuous period of ten school days where their absence has been classed as unauthorised. - > Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence. - ➤ Working with parents of pupils with SEND to develop specific support approaches for attendance including where school transport is regularly being missed and where pupils with SEND face barriers within school.